opdev1004/op-blogger-themes/README.md

   * Disable Mobile version in theme (OP blogger theme supports responsive web design) - current release version doesn't need to do this any more

 2. In blogger theme HTML edit:
+  * Apply Contempo theme to blog
-  * Copy and Paste the theme and all good to go! - unless you want to change something in theme
+  * Then copy and Paste OP Blogger Theme and all good to go!

 ## Problem & Solve
  * Q: Image doesn't fit into the container.